vmware-tanzu/velero/design/csi-snapshots.md

 By supporting the CSI snapshot API, Velero can extend it's support to any CSI driver, without requiring a Velero-specific plugin be written, easing the development burden on providers while also reaching more end users.

 ## High-Level Design

-One to two paragraphs that describe the high level changes that will be made to implement this proposal.

 In order to support CSI's snapshot API, Velero must interact with the [`VolumeSnapshot`][2] and [`VolumeSnapshotContent`][3] CRDs.
 These act as requests to the CSI driver to perform a snapshot on the underlying provider's volume.